Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Formula 1 Racing

 where $\Delta s_k = s_k - s_{k-T}$ measures the distance traveled along the track centerline in the last $T$ timesteps.

-The safety controller is an MPC controller which tracks the centerline of the race track at a constant velocity of 5~m/s.
-The safe set $\mathcal{X}_E$ is estimated from Monte Carlo simulations.
+The safety controller is an MPC controller which tracks the centerline of the race track at a constant velocity of $5~ \mathrm{m/s}$.
+The safe set $\mathcal{X}_E$ induced by this safety controller is estimated from Monte Carlo simulations.